joel-simon/coral-growth/README.md

 A research project simulating the evolution of virtual corals.
 Corals are grown in a simulated underwater environment and evolved with a genetic-algorithm.
 Morphogens, signaling, memory and other biologically motived capacities enable a multipurpose biomemetic form optimization engine.

 The coral is modelled as a 3d mesh with a neural net that is evaluated across each node.
 Each node detects its light, water and curvature and may grow along its normal vector.
-This neurla network is evolved with teh NEAT genetic algorithm.
+This neural network is evolved with the NEAT genetic algorithm.

 ## INSTALL